equivalent/equivalent.github.io/_posts/article/2018-12-06-sinatra-on-aws-lambda.md

 That's being done [here](https://github.com/aws-samples/serverless-sinatra-sample/blob/master/lambda.rb#L45) in the source code ([mirror](https://github.com/equivalent/serverless-sinatra-sample/blob/2018-12-eq8article-sinatra-on-aws-lambda/lambda.rb#L45) )

-> you can find full flow description in section at the bottom of the
+> I'll describe the entire flow of the code at the bottom of this
 > article